Outcomes: Careers After Cornell

 Where A&S Grads Are Headed

 Cornell University conducts an annual survey of the postgraduate activities of our graduates.
 Our colleagues in the university-wide Cornell Career Services create a resulting report for public view.
 January 2017 and May 2017 graduates can complete the post-garduate survey here.
 The data presented here is typical for the College of Arts & Sciences: for the past five years, a majority of our graduates have been entering or seeking to enter the workforce upon graduation, while about a third enter or prepare to apply for graduate school.
 Most Cornellians applying to law school apply a few years after college, usually within 1-3 years of graduation.
 This is increasingly common with other graduate and professional programs as well.
 Graduates of the College of Arts & Sciences go on to prestigious graduate programs, advanced professional degrees or directly into challenging and rewarding careers.
 Take our class of 2016 graduates, for example — 61% entered the workforce, 27% were accepted to graduate school and others volunteered or took time off to write, pursue artistic ventures or explore the world.
+You can view our 2016 post-graduate data here.

 Graduate School and Further Education